 What Are Macros?

-Macronutrients (macros) are the three main nutrients that provide calories: protein (4 cal/g), carbohydrates (4 cal/g) and fat (9 cal/g).
-Tracking macros goes beyond just counting calories β it ensures you are getting the right balance of each nutrient for your goals (muscle gain, fat loss, performance, etc).
+Macronutrients (macros) are the three main categories of nutrients that provide calories: protein (4 calories per gram), carbohydrates (4 calories per gram), and fat (9 calories per gram).
+Tracking macros goes beyond counting calories — it ensures you hit specific targets for each nutrient, which matters for body composition, athletic performance and satiety.

 - 1